 The bare (unetched) PC-board stock should be clean and dry before any resist is applied.
 (This is not necessary if you are using stock that has been treated with presensitized photoresist.)
 Wear rubber gloves when working with the stock to avoid getting fingerprints on the copper surface.
-Clean the board with soap and water, and then scrub the board with #000 steel wool.
-Rinse the board thoroughly then dry it with a clean, lint-free cloth.
+Clean the board with soap and water, and then scrub the board thoroughly then dry it with a clean, lint-free cloth.
 Keep the board clean and free of fingerprints or foreign substances throughout the entire manufacturing process.